I will praise the LORD!

 The psalmist uses two metaphors to portray this good and pleasant state of affairs.
 The first may appear to be rather messy and wasteful.
 Who wants oil running down their beard and onto their clothing?
 But in the Old Testament, prophets, priests and kings were anointed in just this way.
 It symbolized the release of divine authority and power into an individual’s life.
 The Spirit of God was coming upon them for public service.
 This concept forms an effective bridge to the coming of the Holy Spirit in the Book of Acts.
 When the waiting disciples were of one accord, the Holy Spirit was poured upon them; the anointing came.
 See Acts 2.

 The second metaphor signifies rejuvenation.
 The dew of the morning is new each day.
 It refreshes and revives.
 When our social interactions are positive and enriching, the outcome is spiritual renewal and a deep sense of belonging.
 Recent studies have shown that social isolation may be a greater risk factor among the elderly than smoking or heart disease.
-Lack of meaningful interaction with others also has a negative impact on mental health.
+Lack of meaningful interaction with others also has a negative impact on mental and physical health.